ShortPixel Adaptive Images vs. ShortPixel Image Optimizer

 - If the audience of your website is local and your website is hosted in the same city or small country, then we would generally recommend using SPIO.
 Just optimize all the images once and this should make the images of your site load faster for your audience.

 - If you need to free up disk space from your server, then you should use SPIO with the backup option deactivated.
 This is the only way to reduce the physical used space of your server.
+In case you want to keep the backup option active, you can choose to remove the backup at any time, but we suggest keeping a local copy in case you need to restore your original images.

 How are the credits counted?